 EU (finally) applies own law on Israeli settlements

-BRUSSELS - It’s a “big mistake,” Israel’s deputy foreign minister told Army Radio.
+It’s a “big mistake,” Israel’s deputy foreign minister told Army Radio.

 It’s “an economic terror attack against peace,” the economy minister said.